FlowFuse/device-agent/README.md

 # FlowForge Device Agent

-This module provides an agent that runs Node-RED projects deployed from the FlowForge platform.
+This module provides an agent that runs Node-RED instances deployed from the FlowForge platform.

 ## Prerequisites